Matars/EUAgent/README.md

 ## Current features

 -   Chat interface with AI assistant
--   Function calling to fetch Europeana's data:
+-   Function calling to fetch Europeana's data

 ## Planed

--   AI agent using tools to fetch Europeana's data with function calling.
+-   AI agent using tools to fetch all Europeana's APIs with function calling.

 ## Setup Instructions